 Pranayama is translated roughly to “control of the breath” and is a word comprised of two separate Sanskrit words: prana, meaning “life force” and Yama, meaning “restraint or control.
 In Pranayama module 1 we will learn the proper procedure and application of several breath techniques that can deeply impact our connection to the subtle and gross bodies.
 Learn how to utilize pranayama in your personal practice, teach it to a class, and intricate details of how it effects the systems in the body immediately and over time with regular use.

 Anatomy and Physiology explores in greater detail all of the major, minor and intrinsic muscle groups of the human body.
 Participants will learn to identify specific muscles on themselves or a partner.
 The bodies joint complexes and connective soft tissue will be identified as well as the role they play in asana practice.
 Understanding how the joints moves and identifying which muscles contract or elongate in various asana is key to teaching safe and effective asana in both static and dynamic asana practice.
 The complexities and role of the shoulder girdle and pelvic girdle will be explored as it relates to asana practice.
-The front core body and it’s four abdominal muscle groups, back core body and pelvic floor muscles will also be explored.
 Participants will develop greater skill and confidence in their teaching by expanding their understanding of anatomy and physiology.

-The yogis perceive that we have both our gross, physical body and then several other subtle energy bodies, which include: the seven chakras, three bandhas, three doshas, three gunas, five koshas, five prana vayus (winds of energy), fourteen (plus two more for females) srotamsi (channels) and several nadis (rivers of energy).
+The yogis perceive that we have both our gross, physical body and then several other subtle energy bodies, which include: the seven chakras, three bandhas, thee doshas, three gunas, five koshas, five prana vayus (winds of energy), fourteen (plus two more for females) srotamsi (channels) and several nadis (rivers of energy).
 We also have granthis, or psychological knots, that can bind up our subtle energy.
 When we can tap into the power and awareness around our Subtle Energy Bodies and activate them through bhanda (binds), kriya (specific actions to access energy), pranayama (breath control) and meditation, we can create profound change in ourselves and our yoga students.
 Learning the anatomy of the Subtle Body Energy deepens our insights as advanced yoga teachers and students.
 In Subtle Energy Bodies 1 students will learn: Chakras, Bhandas, Koshas, Granthis and Nadis.

 Participants will learn how the ancient wisdom teachings and practices of yoga can be a path for mental health and resiliency and revolutionize personal growth.